microsoft/BotFramework-WebChat/SPEECH.md

 > Sample code in this article are optimized for modern browsers.
 You may need to use a [transpiler](https://en.wikipedia.org/wiki/Source-to-source_compiler) (e.g. [Babel](https://babeljs.io/)) to target broader range of browsers.

-## Browser requirements
+## Requirements

 In order to use speech functionality in Web Chat, browser would need to provide minimum media capabilities, including recording from microphone and playing audio clips.

-Internet Explorer 11 does not meet the basic requirements for both speech recognition and synthesis.
+Internet Explorer 11 does not meet the basic requirements for both speech recognition and speech synthesis.

 ### Speech-to-text requirements

-- [WebRTC API support] in browser
+- Browser must [support WebRTC API][WebRTC API support]
    - All modern browsers on desktop and mobile platform
-   - With the exception of apps or third-party browsers on iOS
+   - With the exception of third-party apps or browsers on iOS
-- Must be hosted over HTTPS
+- Web page must be hosted over HTTPS
-- User permission explicitly granted for microphone access
+- User must explicitly grant permission for microphone access

 #### Special considerations for iOS